hidecode221b/EPICS/README.md

 https://biomech.hacettepe.edu.tr/manuals/NI%206052E%20User%20Manual.pdf

-## Guide to search the streamline scripts online
+## Guide to search the streamdevice scripts online

 First of all, find the template from the Github linked below.